brics-project/brics_code_release/README.md

 PR_PROCESS_NUM=4 python improved_precision_recall.py $REAL_IMAGE_PATH $GENERATED_IMAGE_PATH
 ```

 The `$REAL_IMAGE_PATH` and `$GENERATED_IMAGE_PATH` can either be the root folder of images or a zip file.
 At the first run, the script will cache the statistics of real images under `metrics_cache` for reuse.
-The name of this cache will determined by the real image path.
+The name of this cache will be determined by the real image path/file name.
 For more options please refer to the script itself.